 Hybrid electrics are a bit different.
 You do not have to plug them in.
 The battery is charged through regenerative braking and by the internal combustion engine.
 Both plug-in hybrids and hybrid electrics have advantages and disadvantages.
 A hybrid electric car engine can be advantageous where there limited charging stations.

-Now, you have a basic understanding of how your vehicle works, whether you have an internal combustion engine, an electric, or a hybrid.
+Now, you have a basic understanding of how your car works, whether you have an internal combustion engine, an electric, or a hybrid.
 Hopefully, when you open up the hood, it will not just look like a jumble of metal parts.
-This will also give you a better understanding of the terminology used when you are buying a new vehicle or when you have to take your vehicle in for repairs and regular maintenance.
-Understanding how a vehicle works will also make you understand why it is important to keep up with regular maintenance such as oil changes and regular servicing.
+This will also give you a better understanding of the terminology used when you are buying a new car or when you have to take your car in for repairs and regular maintenance.
+Understanding how a car works will also make you understand why it is important to keep up with regular maintenance such as oil changes and regular servicing.
 We ask a lot out of our car engine, and they will last a long time with just a little bit of regular care and attention.

 1. Car engines – Explainthatstuff.com

 3. Transmission of the electric cars – The Drive